Spin-dependent quasiparticle lifetimes in altermagnets: Numerical values

-The lattice parameters are based on density functional theory (DFT) calculations of the altermagnetic material $\mr{La_2 O_3 Mn_2 Se_2}$ done by Ref.~\cite{GRSMV25}.
-As our model is two-dimensional, we use the values for a layer of $\mr{Mn^{2+}}$, $\mr{O^{2-}}$, and $\mr{ Se^{2-}}$.
-To map this structure to our Lieb lattice, we neglect the $\mr{Se^{2-}}$ atoms.
 With a value of the lattice constant $a$ corresponding to the material $\mr{La_2 O_3 Mn_2 Se_2}$ \cite{GRSMV25}, the self-energy effects due to phonons will be negligible compared to those due to the magnons.
 Thus, we set the lattice constant to $a=1$~\AA, as the electron-phonon coupling, \eqref{eq:Electron-phonon coupling}, goes as $a^{-1}$.
 That way, we emulate a case where the electron-phonon coupling is strong enough to give comparable self-energy effects to magnons.
 That could be the case in another material.

-All parameters used in this paper, if not otherwise specified, can be found in Table~\ref{tab:Parameters}.
+The parameters associated with the magnons and phonons are chosen to give reasonable band structures and bandwidths of about $1/50$ of the electronic bandwidth.
+The standard deviations $s_x$ and $s_y$ are set equal and such that $t_3/t_2=1/4$ as proposed by Ref.~\cite{GRSMV25}.
+The value of $t_1$ is then set by the standard deviations, the value of $t_2$ and the value of $t_3$.
+We set the value of the exchange interaction $J_\mr{sd}$ to achieve a spin splitting within the expected range of altermagnets \cite{Smejkal-Sinova-Jungwirth, Smejkal2022Dec}.